-Pass the NCLEX-RN exam
+Pass the NCLEX-RN Exam

 Regardless of your long-term career goals or the type of degree you earn, passing the NCLEX-RN should be your top priority.
-You should do so right away even if you don't plan to look for jobs immediately - for example, you may want to move ahead to earn a more advanced degree.
-Even if you don't need it right away, earning your license will be a huge weight off your chest and will instill you with the confidence you need to push ahead in your career.
+Pursue this exam even if you don't plan to start looking for jobs immediately.
+For instance, you may want to earn a more advanced degree before entering the workforce.

 Earn Your Bachelor of Science in Nursing Degree